goarnaut/cfengine-documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 4. Configuring the Firewall on the Policy Server.
 5. Installing CFEngine on both the Policy Server and Host Virtual Machines.

+The instructions that follow should require little to no prior knowledge of CFEngine, AWS, RHEL, Linux, or SSH.

 ## Initial Configuration of the Virtual Machines in AWS ##

 ### Configure 2 RHEL Virtual Machine Instances in AWS ###